After the Server/Collector upgrade, the Agent bootstrap upgrades the actual Agent, but the old version Agents run until you restart your applications.

 Yes, but only the last 10 minutes.
 Older data is lost.

 This depends on the version you are upgrading from and the amount and type of data stored in the database.
-In general it should be done in a few minutes, but can take up to one hour in worst case scenarios.
+In general it should be done in a under one hour, but can take up to 20 hours in very specific single worst case scenarios.

 No. Submit a request for enhancement if you require this.